chef/chef-web-docs/chef_master/source/resource_common.rst

    Evaluates a string command using the **csh** resource.

 ``:default``
    Default.
-Executes the default interpreter as identified by the chef-client.
+Executes the default interpreter as identified by the Chef Infra Client.

 ``:perl``
    Evaluates a string command using the **perl** resource.